From luxury to joie de vivre, Winnipeg offers up culture, history and relaxation. Perfect for creating your ultimate 48-hour getaway.

 For more "recent" history, visit La Maison Gabrielle Roy.
 The building is the original home of the Franco-Manitoban author.
 Her hometown and the house itself is featured and described throughout much of her work.
 If you are at all interested in learning more about this French literary legend, the house-turned-museum is worth a visit.
 It's open year round by reservation.

 In St. Boniface it's easy to start your day right.
-Grab a croissant (or an entire box of cinnamon buns, croissants, danishes, muffins – you get the point) at La Belle Baguette.
+Grab a croissant (or an entire box of cinnamon buns, croissants, danishes, muffins at La Belle Baguette.
 The bakery, located on Ave de la Cathédrale, is owned by Winnipeg-born pastry chef Alix Loiselle who has baked in restaurants across the country.
 The expertise comes through in each bite, whether you're eating a classic buttery croissant or indulging in a sweeter flavour like the apricot or almond croissants.

 Assiniboine Park & Zoo

 A day spent at the Assiniboine Park Zoo is an absolute necessity for all types of travellers.
-Step into the Wapusk Lowlands, where some of the zoo’s most fascinating animals, including owls, Arctic fox, caribou and wolves dwell.
-Walk through the entrance to the arctic tunnel and be amazed by swimming polar bears overhead and playful seals.
+Step into the Wapusk Lowlands, as part of the Journey to Churchill exhibit, where some of the zoo’s most fascinating animals, including owls, Arctic fox, caribou and wolves dwell.
+Walk through the entrance to the Sea Ice Passage underwater viewing tunnel and be amazed by swimming polar bears overhead and playful seals.
 After meeting the animals at the zoo, spend some time in Assiniboine Park’s compelling Leo Mol Sculpture Garden, or take the kids to the fabulous Nature Playground.

 Winnipeg Art Gallery

 This iconic building in downtown Winnipeg features a modernist design and more than 27,000 works of art inside its walls.
-It is home to the largest collection of Inuit art in the world and will soon open the WAG Inuit Art Centre in late 2020.
 Browse the galleries where local Manitoba and Canadian artists are at the forefront, along with international works representing various cultures, centuries and mediums.
 The WAG is also home to one of the most sought-after gift shops in the city.

-New in 2021 is the Winnipeg Art Gallery's stunning new addition, Qaumajuq.
-The architecture was inspired by Canada's nothern landscape and will be home to more than 14,000 pieces of Inuit art.
+Winnipeg Art Gallery's stunning new addition Qaumajuq showcases an impressive collection of Inuit art.
+The architecture of the building was inspired by Canada's northern landscape and is home to more than 14,000 pieces of Inuit art.

 The first of its kind in the world, it offers a space where Inuit voices are held front and centre.
-Through stories and community its aim is not only to create a vibrant gathering place but a true path to reconciliation.
+Through stories and community, Qaumajuq aims not only to create a vibrant gathering place but a true path to reconciliation.
 This accessible space combines art and technology to create direct connections to the land, people, and culture of the North.

 Finish your day of relaxation at Resto where you can enjoy delicious food sourced from fresh and local ingredients, all from the comfort of your robe.
 Treat yourself to a smorrebrod, hygge bowl or a hearty Thermea burger and wash it down with bubbly.